FreymundDeveloper/JavaScript-Basic/Readme.md

 * /Modern_Web/react_content: Basic manipulation of pure React;
 * /Modern_Web/vue_content: Basic manipulation of Vue content;
 * /Modern_Web/express_midd: Basic manipulation of middlewares with Express;
+* /ProjetoJs_Calculadora: A Simple calculator, made with: Html, Css and JS;
+* /ProjetoJs_JogoDaVelha: A game of tic-tac-toe;
 * /Typescript_Basic: Using JavaScript tools and features converted to TypeScript;
 * /XLSX_Orderer: Manipulation of XLSX (and XML too) files with Node's "excelJS" library.